Info for Applicants

-The 2017 Bang on a Can Summer Music Festival at MASS MoCA will take place from July 17–Aug 6, 2017.
-We welcome applicants from all over the globe who are at least 21 years old as of July 11, 2017.
+The 2024 Bang on a Can Summer Music Festival at MASS MoCA will take place from July 15-Aug 4, 2024.
+We welcome applicants from all over the globe who are at least 21 years old as of the first day of the program.
 Performance applicants, please note that you do not have to play an instrument included on our faculty to attend the program.
 Our focus is on chamber music, as opposed to individual instruction on an instrument.

-All applicants will be notified of the decisions by e-mail in mid-March.
+All applicants will be notified of the decisions by e-mail on or before February 28.

-Room and Board (included in tuition) — Accommodations for the Festival are within walking distance to the museum.
-Rooms are double occupancy.
+Room and Board -- Accommodations for the Festival are within walking distance to the museum.
+Accommodations are double occupancy.

-Lunch and dinner are provided Mon-Fri at the museum.
-Fellows are responsible for weekend meals.
+Lunch and dinner are provided Mon-Fri.
+Participants are responsible for all other meals, including breakfasts daily and weekend meals.
 There are several local inexpensive eateries near the museum.

-All participants are responsible for their own transportation to and from MASS MoCA.
-Information about transportation will be provided upon acceptance to the festival.
+All participants are responsible for their own transportation to and from MASS MoCA, which is in the city of North Adams in Western Massachusetts (Berkshire County).
+Information about transportation will be provided.

 WORK SAMPLE REQUIREMENTS